Germs have feelings too! A Lifeline

 6. The plenary should be conducted around the graph, as pupils can use the graph as examples to support their arguments.

 Debriefing takes place within the physical activity but it’s worth thinking about recreating the activity in other forms.
-For a discussion of this see the education forum where lifelines are discussed in more detail.

 One problem with this activity is that the results cannot be recorded adequately, although I have used a digital camera to photograph the completed graph, but this was more for an open evening display rather than for assessment.
 A way of recording this activity is by conducted this activity using Microsoft Excel

 I have found that this stimulating activity works very well, especially with a year 10 class coming to the end of the development study, it motivates pupils in their revision, as they have had a rather unusual lesson, in fact, the word ‘game’ was used often.
 Despite this, I feel that pupils benefited from this type of revision, as they could hear and discuss other pupils’ thoughts and ideas on the developments they had studied, in fact some aspects became a critique of the developments in medicine.
 You will see from the statement cards that a large number of areas can be ambiguous, for example, the Roman Empire covers a large area of territory and time, thus when specifically should we consider how a germ feels.
 We also found that a discussion of specific germs could be relevant, for example, how would Penicillin feel about being discovered?

 - London in 1665

 - 1799, Edward Jenner develops vaccination